What is feeling on edge?

 If I’m feeling on edge, what can I do about it right away?

-Talking to your family and friends can be a first step.
-Turn to them when you are ready to talk.
+Talking to your family and friends can be a first step — turn to them whenever you are ready.
 They may be able to provide support and help you find treatment that is right for you.
 You can also begin letting people know when certain places or activities make you uncomfortable.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for dealing with symptoms like hypervigilance.
 If hypervigilance is affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

-Explore these resources for more information about feeling on edge in Veterans.
+Explore these resources for more information about Veterans feeling on edge.

 National Center for PTSD